 - The facing page is the second page of the Weekly/Daily Plan and on the back is page one (again) of the Weekly/Daily Plan.
 These pages continue like this for the course of a month.
 The last week of the month has page two of the Weekly/Daily Plan on one side and the Most Important Tasks (page 4) on the back.
 It faces the next month’s Monthly Page and it starts over again.

 - Every three months, instead of the Most Important Tasks page, I have the Quarterly Accountability page and it then faces the Monthly Page for the next month.

-It will make sense once you start putting it together, but if you have any questions, just ask me via my contact page.
+It will make sense once you start putting it together, but if you have any questions, just leave a comment.
 I’ll get back to you as soon as possible.